DenchiSoft/VTubeStudio/README.md

 }
 ```

 If `"modelLoaded"` is false, the `"availableHotkeys"` array will be empty.
-The `"file"` field contains the expression/animation/model filename for hotkeys of type `TriggerAnimation`, `ChangeIdleAnimation`, `ToggleExpression`, `ChangeBackground` and `ChangeVTSModel`.
-For all other types, this contains an empty string.
+The `"file"` field contains the expression/animation/model filename for hotkeys of type `TriggerAnimation`, `ChangeIdleAnimation`, `ToggleExpression` and `ChangeVTSModel`.
+For `ChangeBackground` hotkeys, this contains the backgroudn name without the file extension.
+For all other types, it contains an empty string.

 All hotkey type strings can be found on the page [HotkeyActions.cs](https://github.com/DenchiSoft/VTubeStudio/blob/master/Files/HotkeyAction.cs).